mirkoschubert/divi-child/README.md

 # Divi GDPR Child Theme

-This is a WordPress child theme boilerplate for Divi, which aims to secure the site and to configure it to meet the GDPR requirements.
-The child theme performs the following tasks:
+This piece of software is a WordPress child theme boilerplate for Divi.
+It aims to secure the site, to configure it to meet the GDPR requirements and to optimize it for a better page speed.
+In addition there are some bug fixes for the Divi Theme itself.

+## Version 2.0 is finally here!

+Lots of new features are in stock for this new major version.
+And there are more to come!
+The Divi Child Theme has gotten it's own admin panel, which integrates nicely into the main options of Divi.

+You can easily enable or disable any of the features down below.
+So if you don't want one or two of those features, you don't have to go to the code and fix it yourself.

+I added a lot of new features as well, especially some pagespeed tweaks an some bug fixes for newer versions of Divi:

-**GDPR Fixes:**
+**GDPR Features:**

 * Localize Google Fonts (or in fact any web font)
 * Make links in the comments truely external